stefanstax/pocketlife/README.md

 ### Future Ideas

-- Run whole project on a dedicated server to not rely on Render, Vercel and others, better security for data, more control to harden possible breaches
+- [x] Run whole project on a dedicated server to not rely on Render, Vercel and others, better security for data, more control to harden possible breaches
-- Run public links like LinkTree and others for free
+- V3 | Run public links like LinkTree and others for free
-- Upload files and share with others sorta like WeTransfer but with higher limits for free
+- V2 | Upload files and share with others sorta like WeTransfer but with higher limits for free